 Charles Drolet was admitted to the bar of Lower Canada on 28 April 1827 and practised at Quebec.
-There on 27 July 1830 he married Marguerite Quirouet; they do not seem to have had any children.
+There on 27 July 1830 he married Marguerite Quirouet.
+The couple apparently had no children, but Charles had previously fathered an illegitimate son named Charles-Papineau, born 2 Jan.
+1828 to an unknown mother.
 In February 1836, Drolet, assisted by Louis-Joseph Papineau, defeated Robert-Shore-Milnes Bouchette, who was a Patriote friend, in a by-election for Saguenay County.
 As a member of the Association des Frères-Chasseurs, Drolet was in favour of armed rebellion but he did not participate in the first uprising.
 On 1 July 1838, just before the exiles to Bermuda sailed from Quebec, Drolet smuggled supplies to their ship.
-After Lord Durham [Lambton*] resigned in October 1838, Drolet disturbed the authorities by calling a public meeting in Saint-Roch, Quebec City, to thank Lord Henry Peter Brougham and John Temple Leader, the British politicians believed responsible for the resignation.
+After Lord Durham [Lambton*] resigned in October 1838, Drolet disturbed the authorities by calling a public meeting in Saint-Roch, Quebec City, to thank Lord Brougham and John Temple Leader, the British politicians believed responsible for the resignation.

 Cite This Article

 Carman Miller, “DROLET, CHARLES,” in Dictionary of Canadian Biography, vol. 10, University of Toronto/Université Laval, 2003–, accessed June 6, 2023, http://www.biographi.ca/en/bio/drolet_charles_10E.html.

 The citation above shows the format for footnotes and endnotes according to the Chicago manual of style (16th edition).
 Information to be used in other citation formats: